Adamfarrow1/Smart-water-heater-controller/README.md

-# Developing using a Macbook:
+# Developing using a MacOS:

 **VScode:**
 - run npm install to install node_modules